 How did you find MMA in the first place?

-Why have you been so successful so far?
+Why do you think you’ve been so successful in MMA?

 What are your goals in MMA?

 I’m hoping to be in the UFC.
 The UFC is everybody’s mark.
 The UFC is my goal.
 There’s no reason why I shouldn’t, especially with the 125-pound division being so wide open.